Banging Toolbox

 #1 Value offset cordless metal shear

-The DeWalt 20V DCS496B is hard to beat given its impressive set of features.
+The DeWalt 20V DCS496B is hard to beat given its impressive set of attributes.
 These single shears are capable of cutting through 18 GA steel with a minimum cutting radius of 1 inch for curves.

 It weighs 3.7 pounds and is equipped with a swivel head that can rotate 360 degrees, making it a versatile and easy-to-handle tool even in awkward positions.